 Neworld Theatre was founded in 1994 by Camyar Chai.
 Early work fused elements of multiculturalism with performance-styles derived from Euro-North American traditions.

 In 2005, Camyar left the company and his long-time collaborator Marcus Youssef became Artistic Director, with Adrienne Wong joining soon after as Artistic Producer.

 Notable projects of that period included the West Coast premiere of My Name is Rachel Corrie, the multiple company collaborative creations HIVE, HIVE II and HIVE III and Everyone, and Alcan Award winner and Magnetic North Festival commission, Adrift.

 The company’s first manager, Kirsty Munro, was hired in 2008.
-In this period Neworld tripled its annual activities and budget and began many initiatives that are central to this day: the creation and management of shared performing arts production facility PL1422, engagement in cultural advocacy, ongoing mentorship support to younger companies and artists, expansion of our touring network, and regularly leading community programs.
-Production highlights from this time include Peter Panties, PodPlays, Leftovers, and Winners and Losers.
+In this period, Neworld tripled its annual activities and budget and began many initiatives that are central to this day: the creation and management of shared performing arts production facility PL1422, ongoing mentorship support to younger companies and artists, expansion of our touring network, engagement in cultural advocacy and regularly leading community programs.

 In 2013, Adrienne left her position as Artistic Producer and Marcus took over as sole artistic leader.
 And, in 2015, Kirsty left and Matt Moreau took over as Managing Producer.
 With an interest in expanding our touring network, we started working with Dani Fecko as our tour agent in 2015 to increase our presence on the international stage.
 Since that time we have brought our work to festivals and theatres in a dozen countries and 41 cities worldwide, from Reykjavik to Hong Kong to Berlin to our off-Broadway premiere in January, 2015, at the Soho Rep.